iamflorencejay/LBRY-Vault-website/index.md

 5. Enter command ``python3 -m pip install --user .``

 After that you can run LBRY Vault by using ``./run_electrum``

+## Running LBRY Vault on Windows
+Download the latest version of LBRY Vault [on the releases tab](https://github.com/LBRYFoundation/LBRY-Vault/releases), and just run it directly.
+And you're done!

 ---